We're recruiting for our Board. If you'd like more information, please contact Chantel Cain.

 Barnali joined the TransForm Board in 2011 and is currently the board's fundraising co-vice Chair.
 She has been car-free for over twelve years, relying on bikes, public transit, walking, and car-sharing.
 She is excited to serve on the board of an organization that has had a direct impact on her life and whose work allows her to live according to her values.
 Barnali is a LEED-certified California landscape architect with over a decade of experience in planning, design, sustainability, and community outreach.
 She specializes in the design of public parks, schoolyards, and streetscapes, with an emphasis on sustainability and universal design.
 She has worked on projects in the United States, Japan, and India.
 Barnali's passion for sustainable transportation and deep concern about the impacts of climate change led her to spend 2009-2010 doing a year-long green citizen journalism project, writing on issues related to global transportation and climate justice, as she and her husband attempted to travel around the world aviation-free.
 She conducted over 60 interviews with climate justice activists, NGO workers, and climate-impacted community members, while traveling to 60 cities in 14 countries by cargo ship, ferry, express bus, and train.
 Her reporting can be found at Year Of No Flying (www.yearofnoflying.com).
 She is also founding member of the Aviation Justice coalition (www.aviationjustice.org), formed in 2010 to raise awareness about the impacts of aviation related to climate change, noise, pollution, and civil rights, while advocating for alternatives to an unsustainable system.
 Barnali enjoys long walks, good food, movies, and nurturing her newfound love of performing on stage.

-Jennifer Jeffers joined TransForm’s Board of Directors in December 2011 and serves as the Board’s fundraising co-vice chair.
+Jennifer Jeffers joined TransForm’s Board of Directors in December 2011 and serves as the Board Chair.
 Jennifer’s roots in the environmental sector run deep.
 With a B.A. in environmental biology from the University of Colorado-Boulder, and an M.S. in environmental science and policy and J.D. in law from the University of California-Berkeley, Jennifer’s first career focused on international marine conservation, an issue still very near and dear to her.
 Jennifer is currently an environmental attorney at Morrison & Foerster LLP in San Francisco and, as part of her work, she advises clients regarding compliance with state and local agency regulations regarding commercial, mixed-use, and renewable energy project development and permitting.
 Jennifer also has a particular interest in the implementation of AB 32 and SB 375.
-Growing up in the car-centric suburbs of Colorado, Jennifer appreciates the need for and benefit of smart growth principals and strategic land use planning.
-Now, as a daily user of transbay bus and Bart services and a resident of a highly walkable neighborhood in North Oakland, Jennifer is passionate about TransForm’s focus on improving access to affordable, accessible, reliable, and extensive transit service.
+Growing up in the car-centric suburbs of Colorado, Jennifer appreciates the need for and benefit of smart growth principals and strategic land use planning, and is passionate about TransForm’s focus on improving access to affordable, accessible, reliable, and extensive transit service.
+She is a daily user of transbay bus and Bart services and resides in a highly walkable neighborhood in Alameda with her husband and son.
 Jennifer is an avid gardener, traveler, scuba diver and photographer whenever a free moment presents itself.

 It may seem a curious route that brought Rick Theis, once the executive director of the Sonoma County Grape Growers Association, to ardently support progressive transportation and land-use policy.
 In 1985 he realized that to protect the County’s prized vineyard land required stopping urban sprawl, so he helped organize a campaign with Greenbelt Alliance to create voter-approved urban growth boundaries.
 The campaign committee affectionately called him the “drum major.”
 Then he realized that to make UGBs permanent required that cities and towns become more desirous places to live—affordable, walkable, bikeable, and pedestrian and transit oriented.
 He was appointed to the Santa Rosa Planning Commission in 1989 but was kicked off in 1993 for opposing big-box development.
 After that he served on the board of Urban Ecology for 8 years where he helped found what is now TransForm and co-founded the Sonoma County Transportation/Land Use Coalition.
 In 2000 he founded the Leadership Institute for Ecology and the Economy (www.ecoleader.org), based in Santa Rosa, which trains leaders to create public policy for a sustainable future; it has graduated 400 fellows in 12 years.
 He joined the TransForm Board in December 2011.